Course Stories, Season 4, Episode 3:Live from OLC Innovate: The Power of Podcasting in Higher Ed

 Ricardo Leon is a Media Developer for EdPlus and is a co-creator and co-host of Course Stories.
 He has developed a number of other podcasts and various other forms of instructional media.
 In 2021, Ricardo was on a team that received The President’s Award, which formally recognizes successful solutions in innovation, for his work on the Study Hall project with Crash Course.

-Mary Loder is an instructional designer at EdPlus and is the Online Learning Manager - Professional Development and Training on the Instructional Design and New Media team at EdPlus.
+Mary Loder is the Manager of Professional Development and Training on the EdPlus Digital Learning team at EdPlus.
 She is also the co-creator and co-host for Course Stories, a podcast highlighting and showcasing the talents of our faculty and staff at ASU.

 Elizabeth Blythe-Lee, a Senior Instructional Designer at ASU Online - EdPlus, is the creative force behind Course Stories.
 An ASU alumna with a BA in English Literature and a Masters of Education from NAU, Elizabeth has been a part of the ASU community since 2009.
 Her expertise in crafting accessible online courses is enhanced by her passion for storytelling and a unique flair for adding a touch of Disney magic to her work.
 A history and literature enthusiast, Elizabeth's background in writing shines through in every course narrative, making learning an enchanting journey.